naotohori/notes/docs/proxylibrary.md

 ### How to use proxy
 The simplest way to use the proxy is adding proxy URL to the journal website URL you want to access.

-For instance, in order to access to Nature (www.nature.com), you can use this URL: `www.nature.com.ezproxy.lib.utexas.edu`.
+For instance, in order to see Nature (www.nature.com), you can use this URL: `www.nature.com.ezproxy.lib.utexas.edu`.
+For the first time in a session, you will be asked your EID and password.

 It can work for any pages of individual articles as well.
 Just put `.ezproxy.lib.utexas.edu` after original server name.